-One of the readers left a comment on Clean Eating Strawberry Swirl Cheesecake Bars saying she made them with Greek yogurt and cottage cheese instead of cream cheese.
+One of the readers left a comment on Healthy Strawberry Cheesecake Bars saying she made them with Greek yogurt and cottage cheese instead of cream cheese.
 I was intrigued right away because it sounded healthier.

 I was raised on rich homemade cottage cheese that resembles American farmer’s cheese.
 My mom and grandma would make it by boiling buttermilk, then draining in a cheesecloth hanging on a tap overnight.
 The result was dry, pressed and crumbly cottage cheese that we would eat with freshly made sour cream from a farmer’s market, homemade jam or fruit.
 It was our cheesecake.:)